tsqllint/tsqllint/README.md

 ## SQL Compatibility Level

 TSQLLint provides a configurable "compatibility-level" that aligns with [SQL Server's Compatibility Level](http://docs.microsoft.com/en-us/sql/relational-databases/databases/view-or-change-the-compatibility-level-of-a-database).
-The value defaults to 120 but may be changed with the following edit to the `.tsqllintrc`.
+The value defaults to 120 but may be changed with the following edit to the `.tsqllintrc` or by using inline comments withing the SQL file.
 TSQLLint supports the following compatibility levels  80, 90, 100, 110, 120, and 130.

+### Setting Compatability Level Using `.tsqllintrc`

+Setting the compatability level within the `.tsqllintrc` file configures the default Compatability Level for all files.
 ```json
 {
     "rules": {